Myriad: a real-world testbed to bridge trajectory optimization and deep learning: End-to-end SysID and control

 We minimize the mean squared error between the two trajectories ($N$ is number of timesteps, $D$ is state dimension, giving $\x$ and $\tilde \x$ dimensions $(D, N)$).
 The loss is then calculated as\footnote{In practice, the loss calculation is performed in parallel over a minibatch of training trajectories.}:

 where $\| \bullet \|^2_E$ is the squared Euclidean norm (sum of squares of elements).

+\section{End-to-end SysID and control}

 In the Neural ODE setting, the individual parameters no longer convey an intuitive physical meaning.
 Yet, we can still compare the learned to the true dynamics by considering the effect of a given control sequence across a range of states.
 An example of such visualization is shown in Figure \ref{fig:mf_mle_vector}, which compares the Neural ODE learned model's dynamics with those of the true dynamics on a mould fungicide domain \citep{lenhart}.
-We use automatic differentiation to calculate the gradient of the loss in Eq.\ \ref{eq:loss} with respect to network parameters; an alternative approach is to apply the adjoint sensitivity method as done by \cite{node}.
+We use automatic differentiation to calculate the gradient of the loss in Eq.\ \ref{eq:loss} with respect to network parameters; another approach is to apply the adjoint sensitivity method as done by \citet{node}.

-\section{End-to-End SysID and Control}

 As in other areas of machine learning, RL has seen increasing interest in forgoing the use of explicit models, instead structuring the policy to include a planning inductive bias such that an agent can perform \emph{implicit} planning \citep{vit, xlvin, diffmpc, pontryagin_diff_programming}.
-A classic example is value iteration networks \citep{vit}, which replace the explicit value iteration algorithm with an inductive bias in the form of a convolutional neural network \citep{fukushima, cnn}.
+A classic example is value iteration networks \citep{vit}, which replace explicit value iteration with an inductive bias in the form of a convolutional neural network \citep{fukushima, cnn}.

 Inspired by implicit planning, we consider a fully differentiable algorithm which performs trajectory optimization on an implicit model.
 By propagating gradients through the trajectory optimization procedure itself, the agent can learn directly from the loss received from acting in the real environment.
 In order to describe this approach -- a form of ``unrolled optimization'' \citep{unrolled} -- we consider a modification to the Lagrangian of Eq.\ \eqref{eq:lag1}, adding parameters $\vtheta$ which parametrize the underlying dynamics function.
-We let $\y$ represent the primal variables (control and state decision variables), $\vlambda$ the dual variables (Lagrange multipliers), $f$ the objective function, and $h$ the equality constraints\footnote{For simplicity, here we present the case without inequality constraints.}.
-To further simplify notation, we let $\z = [\y, \vlambda]^\top$, thus giving us the Lagrangian:
+We let $\y$ represent the primal variables (control and state decision variables), $\vlambda$ the dual variables (Lagrange multipliers), $f$ the objective function, and $h$ the equality constraints.
+To simplify notation, we let $\z = [\y, \vlambda]^\top$, which gives the Lagrangian: